29 Best Books on Neuroscience

 3."Quantitative Neurophysiology (Synthesis Lectures on Biomedical Engineering)" by Joseph V Tranquillo and John Enderle

-“Quantitative Neurophysiology (Synthesis Lectures on Biomedical Engineering)” Book Review: The volume is a supplementary text for a junior or senior level course in neuroengineering.
-It also serves for graduate students in engineering, physics or neuroscience.
-The book is for faculty interested in becoming familiar with the basics of quantitative neuroscience.
-The first chapter recaps the structure of the neuron and anatomy of the brain.
-The following chapters derive the theory of active and passive membranes, electrical propagation in axons and dendrites and the dynamics of the synapse.
-Also there is a separate chapter on introduction to modeling networks of neurons and artificial neural networks.
-The book addresses the recording and decoding of extracellular potentials.
-Finally, the volume has descriptions of a number of more advanced topics in neuroengineering.
-Throughout the text, homework and simulation problems are available at the end of each chapter.
-Moreover, the vocabulary is easy for students to read and communicate with other scientists and engineers working in neurosciences.
+“Quantitative Neurophysiology (Synthesis Lectures on Biomedical Engineering)” Book Review: This book is designed as a supplementary text for junior or senior level courses in neuroengineering and graduate students in engineering, physics, or neuroscience.
+It is also useful for faculty who want to become familiar with the basics of quantitative neuroscience.
+The book includes a chapter on the structure of the neuron and anatomy of the brain, as well as chapters on active and passive membranes, electrical propagation in axons and dendrites, and the dynamics of the synapse.
+There is also a chapter on modeling networks of neurons and artificial neural networks.
+The text is easy to read, and each chapter includes homework and simulation problems.

 4."Neuroendocrinology of Reproduction: Physiology and Behavior" by Norman T Adler